Wandalen/wTesting/doc/version.eng/tutorial/Running.md

 ### Testing one test suite

-The testing is performed by executing the `JavaScript` file with the suite test.
+The testing is performed by executing the `JavaScript` file with the test suite.

 Enter the command: